wazuh/wazuh-documentation/source/ossec_splunk_reference_special.rst

 ++++++++++++++++++++

 * **Use case**: To populate the CSV file where expected agents are listed.
-* **Description**: Populates the CSV file where expected agents are listed, looking for managers in the events.
+* **Description**: Populates the CSV file where expected agents are listed, looking for agents in the events.
 * **Anotations**: This command is registered as a cron task.
 However, it's possible to execute it manually.

 Track Last Checkin